Terahertz field-driven magnon upconversion in an antiferromagnet: Methods

 \textbf{Data availability} All data that support the findings of this study are available from the corresponding authors on reasonable request.

 \textbf{Code availability} All LLG simulation codes are available from the corresponding authors on reasonable request.

 \textbf{Acknowledgments} Z.Z., Z.-J.L., E.R.S. and K.A.N acknowledge support from the U.S. Department of Energy, Office of Basic Energy Sciences, under Award No. DE-SC0019126.
 F.Y.G. and E.B. acknowledge support from the Robert A. Welch Foundation (grant F-2092-20220331).
 Y.-C.C. acknowledges direct funding from the MIT UROP.
 S.C. and W.R. acknowledge support from the Science and Technology Commission of Shanghai Municipality (No.21JC1402600) and the National Natural Science Foundation of China (NSFC, Nos.12074242, 12074241).
-Work by J.B.C. and P.N. was partially supported by the Department of Energy, Photonics at Thermodynamic Limits Energy Frontier Research Center, under Grant No. DE-SC0019140.
+Work by JC and PN was partially supported by the Department of Energy, Photonics at Thermodynamic Limits Energy Frontier Research Center, under Grant No. DE-SC0019140 and by the Quantum Science Center (QSC), a National Quantum Information Science Research Center of the U.S. Department of Energy (DOE).
 P.N. acknowledges support as a Moore Inventor Fellow through Grant No. GBMF8048 and gratefully acknowledges support from the Gordon and Betty Moore Foundation.

-\textbf{Author contributions} Z.Z. conceived the study; Z.Z. and F.Y.G. designed and performed the experiments and analyzed the data, supported by Z.-J.L. and Y.-C.C.; X.M. grew, cut, and characterized the high quality single crystals used in the experiments under the guidance of W.R. and S.C.; Z.Z., Y.-C.C, and F.Y.G. performed simulations with the LLG equations, supported by J.B.C. and E.R.S.; Z.Z., F.Y.G., J.B.C., P.N., A.v.H., E.B., and K.A.N. interpreted the data and conceived the concept of nonlinear coupled magnonics; Z.Z., F.Y.G., E.B., A.v.H. and K.A.N. lead the manuscript preparation with input from all the authors; K.A.N. and E.B. supervised the project.
+\textbf{Author contributions} Z.Z. conceived the study; Z.Z. and F.Y.G. designed and performed the experiments and analyzed the data, supported by Z.-J.L. and Y.-C.C.; Z.Z., Y.-C.C, and F.Y.G. performed spin dynamics simulations, supported by J.B.C. and E.R.S.; X.M. grew and cut the high quality single crystals used in the experiments under the guidance of W.R. and S.C.; Z.Z., F.Y.G., J.B.C., P.N., A.v.H., E.B., and K.A.N. interpreted the data; Z.Z., F.Y.G., E.B., A.v.H. and K.A.N. lead the manuscript preparation with input from all the authors; K.A.N. and E.B. supervised the project.

 \textbf{Competing interests} The authors declare no competing interests.